-The NTP features several traditional activities that are built into the language curriculum.
+The American Indian Studies features several traditional activities that are built into the language curriculum.
 Ojibwe language and culture courses at St. Scholastica include traveling to participate in ricing, maple sugaring and ceremonial activities while incorporating the Ojibwe language to describe the accompanying steps, tools and traditions.

 The sugar bush is a grove of maple trees where maple sap (ziinzibaakwadaaboo) is drawn.
 In the past, after leaving isolated winter camps, Anishinaabeg gathered in large groups at the sugar camp (iskigamizigan) to process the sap and produce Anishinaabe ziinzibaakwad (maple sugar).
 Everyone had a specific job, making things run smoothly.
 Anishinaabeg continue to harvest ziinzibaakwadaaboo today.
 This was and is a time of coming together.

 Manoomin (wild rice) plays a significant role in the survival of the Anishinaabeg.
 Before the harvest begins, there is a ceremony thanking the creator.
 Asemaa (tobacco) is placed in the water before going onto the lake.
 Manoomin is harvested from a canoe using a bawa' iganaak (knocker).
 The four steps following the harvest are drying, parching, threshing and winnowing.

 Students travel to an Anishinaabe community in Ontario, Canada.
 The people of the community generously share their time and knowledge with the group.
 Traveling together helps to form a bond among our own community in the program as well.

 Program participants and community members come together for one week in June at Nigigoonsiminikaaning First Nation for an immersive language experience.